The Greatest Singer Of All Time!

 Aretha Franklin must have been considered the one that got away by Berry Gordy who did try to sign her to his record label, Motown.

-Born in Detroit and with a gospel-singing father that managed her from an early age, Motown seemed like the natural choice.
+Born in Detroit and with a gospel-singing father who managed her from an early age, Motown seemed like the natural choice.

 However, Aretha’s father rejected Berry in 1960 as he didn’t believe the label was big enough for his daughter.
 Instead, he signed her to Columbia in 1961.